The Crooked House: Reactions and legal proceedings

 Roger Lees, the leader of South Staffordshire Council, described the demolition as "completely unacceptable and contrary to instructions provided by [council] officers", and stated that the case had been passed to the council planning enforcement department to see if the demolition was lawful under the Town and Country Planning Act and the Building Act.
 Breaches of legislation during the demolition were referred to the Health and Safety Executive.
 Andy Street, the Mayor of the West Midlands, called for the pub to be rebuilt "brick by brick" and urged the Council to block any attempted change of use.
 Dudley North MP Marco Longhi said he was "completely devastated and angry at what had taken place".

 On 9 August 2023, Staffordshire Police announced that while investigations with the fire service were still ongoing to identify the cause of the fire, they were treating the circumstances as arson.
 On 16 August, it was revealed that AT Contracting and Plant Hire had experienced a previous major fire in August 2018 at their landfill site in Finmere, Buckinghamshire.
 The cause was never established.

 Members of the public formed the "Save the Crooked House (Let's Get It Re-Built)" group to campaign for the pub's rebuilding.
 After a spate of bricks being taken from the site and sold on social media, the group had the remaining reclaimed bricks locked in secure storage.
 Rebuild campaigners appealed for information to locate the pub's grandfather clock which they believe was removed from the pub before the fire and demolition.

 Between August and October, Staffordshire Police arrested and bailed six people on charges including suspicion of arson with intent to endanger life.

 Enforcement notice

 In February 2024, South Staffordshire Council issued an enforcement notice on the landowner requiring them to reinstate the building as it was before demolition.
 The works are required to make use of bricks reclaimed from the site, using photographs to ensure the same bond.
 The landowners are required to complete the reconstruction within three years.
 ATE Farms Ltd lodged an appeal against the order, proposing to rebuild the pub on an alternative site nearby as the former location would "not provide a sustainable community facility".
 Campaigners opposed the proposed relocation.

+Short film

+For the third anniversary of the demolition a short film will be released.